Nandaka/PixivUtil2/readme.md

   This is Pixiv own format for animated images.
 You can use Honeyview to see the animation.
 - createmkv

   Set to True to create mkv file (video format).
-The default encoding settings is lossless encoding but very large file size.
+The default settings is lossless(no encoding), it will pack the images in the container.
+Very large file size.
   Required `createUgoira = True` and ffmpeg executeable.
 - createwebm